A love affair with Food. Creative Workshops Playing with Italian Cuisine & Culture

 We carried out 7 food experience workshops with Italic Kitchen, each of them of the duration of around 3-5 hours.

 Our first workshop was Bruschetta, and we played with Gnocchi, Mezzelune (a type of ravioli), Cantuccini, Brutti ma Buoni, Pizza.
-Our marketing strategy involved designing a poster for the event and distributing it via Facebook, email list and printed to hang it up in a few public spots in town.
-We also used WOM to get our participants and all workshops had people.
+Our marketing strategy involved designing a poster for the event that we distributed via Facebook, email list and printed to hang it up in a few public spots in town.
+We also used WOM to get our participants and all workshops had enthusiastic participants.